 Africa Power is a commercial energy solutions provider that provides services and solutions to meet the full range of electrification needs in rural (off-grid) communities in Africa.
-We install, own and operate clean, high-quality, low carbon generation systems to supply electricity to telecoms towers (and other businesses operating in remote locations) and deploy proven distributed technologies to provide affordable and scalable power to local communities, and the applicances to make best use of the power.
+We install, own and operate clean, high-quality, low carbon generation systems to supply electricity to people, homes and Commercial premises and businesses operating in remote locations and deploy proven distributed technologies to provide affordable and scalable power to local communities, and the applicances to make best use of the power.

 Africa Power has partnered with Sincro SiteWatch to form a Joint Venture Company called Sincronicity Africa Power (SAfP), to roll-out it’s A-B-C-D off-grid rural power services business in Tanzania.
 The JV will sub=-contract the design, specification and procurement of the power systems to Africa power and sub-contract the installation and maintenance to Sincro Site Watch, retaining ownership of the assets and running its own village agents and sales and marketing teams.

 Alastair has over 26 years of business and technical experience in alternative and conventional energy.
 Before founding Africa Power, he was COO, and then CEO of an early-stage company which developed and installed ammonia powered fuel cell systems to power cell phone sites in South Africa and Namibia.
 Before that he was a serial intrapreneur, helping a US high tech company commercialise its alternative energy technologies including: thin-film solar; high capacity batteries; fuel cells and hydrogen storage.
 He worked at Royal Dutch Shell, where he helped set up Shell Hydrogen and led research into alternative energy.